-2.2.11 utility vehicle: An utility vehicle is a motor vehicle other than a motorcycle or bus consisting primarily of a transport device designed for carrying ten or fewer persons, and generally considered a multi-purpose vehicle that is designed to have off-road capabilities.
+2.2.11 utility vehicle: A utility vehicle is a motor vehicle other than a motorcycle or large bus consisting primarily of a transport device designed for carrying persons, and generally considered a multi-purpose vehicle that is designed to have off-road capabilities.
 These vehicles are generally four-wheel-drive (4 x 4) and have increased ground clearance.
-An utility vehicle has a gross vehicle weight rating (GVWR) of 10,000 pounds or less.
+A utility vehicle typically has a gross vehicle weight rating (GVWR) of 10,000 pounds or less.
 Utility vehicles with wheelbases greater than 88 inches are classified by overall width.
 The wheelbase and overall width should be rounded to the nearest inch.